MilanPrijic/WorldOfToonTanks/README.md

-# WorldOfToonTanks
-This is a small singleplayer game focused on a player contorller tank, and stationary, AI controlled turret enemies.
-Destroy your enemies by firing at them and avoiding their shots before they destroy you!

 # 🎮 World Of ToonTanks

 A [Unreal Engine 5](https://www.unrealengine.com/) project built with **Unreal Engine 5**, showcasing a small singleplayer game focused on a player contorller tank, and AI controlled turret enemies.
 Destroy your enemies before they destroy you!